jparnaudeau/terraform-postgresql-database-admin/examples/create-users-on-existent-database/README.md

 The different parameters available in the object `postprocessing_playbook_params` are :

 * **enable** : you need to enable the postprocessing playbook execution.
-If by example, you prepare passwords in a secure way, by example in an ecrypted file, you can use a terraform datasource to read this file (see this [post](https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1) ), you can pass directly the passwords into the module without the need to execute the postprocessing playbook.
+If by example, you prepare passwords in a secure way, by example in an encrypted file, you can use a terraform datasource to read this file (see this [post](https://blog.gruntwork.io/a-comprehensive-guide-to-managing-secrets-in-your-terraform-code-1d586955ace1) ), you can pass directly the passwords into the module without the need to execute the postprocessing playbook.
 Otherwise, enable it.
 * **db_name** : set the name of the database in which the users are related.
 * **extra_envs** : you can pass extra environment variables that are available inside your script.
 * **refresh_passwords** : you can force the execution of the postprocessing playbook for particular passwords.
 Just set in this field, the list of users for which you want a new password.
 In this case, a variable **REFRESH_PASSWORD** will be setted to `true`.
 Keep `all` if you want systematically regenerate new password for each user.